 Successful applicants will:

-Enjoy working with adolescents, have a love of sport and athletes, and possess a strong background and work ethic.
+Enjoy working and teaching adolescents, have a love of sport and athletes, and possess a strong background and work ethic.
 Dublin is committed to multicultural teaching and promoting appreciation for diversity in community life and curriculum.
 High energy, joy in the outdoors, and a sense of fun are critical qualities for the successful candidate.

 Possess excellent interpersonal, verbal and written communication skills and have comfort working with a wide variety of constituencies as a relationship-builder, who can converse and interact at any level, influence a range of stakeholders, and inspire loyalty, respect, and admiration.